vzahradnik/vzahradnik-publishing/social-media/2025-12-02/eledo_founder_reflection_post_2025_12_01_2351.md

 ---

 # How to Protect Your Mini SaaS Business?
 My Advice Is Unconventional.
+Excerpt: When Gemini rebuilt ~98% of my client’s SaaS from public information, it became clear: cybersecurity isn’t enough.
+What founders need now is moatsecurity — a strategic defense against AI-driven replication.

 One of my clients runs a small SaaS business.
 Competitive niche, modest revenues — but still enough to live comfortably.